marianscon/Getting-And-Cleaning-Data-Project/README.md

 ## Getting and Cleaning Data Project

-The purpose of this project is collect, work with, and clean a data set.
+The purpose of this project is to collect, work with, and clean a data set.

 ### This repo containst the following files: